 Generally, using donor eggs doesn’t have a severe disadvantage.
 However, there may be some cons, such as:

 Getting Pregnant by Donated Egg in Iran

-Couples who want to use donor egg in Iran should first consult with a fertility and IVF specialist.
-Since egg donation is a complicated procedure, they have to consider all aspects of it including psychological, psychological, legal, etc.
+Couples who want to use donor eggs in Iran should consult a fertility and IVF specialist.
+Since egg donation is a complicated procedure, they must consider all aspects, including psychological, psychological, legal, etc.

 Success Rate of Pregnancy with Donor Egg in Iran

-The success rate of pregnancy with a donated egg depends on the quality of the embryo, the age of the donor, and the number of embryos transferred.
-The success rate with fresh donated eggs is about 50% while the success rate with frozen eggs is more than 40%.
-Also, keep in mind that using donor eggs and transferring more than one embryo to the uterus can increase the chance of having multiple pregnancies.
+The success rate of pregnancy with a donated egg depends on the embryo's quality, the donor's age and the number of embryos transferred.
+The success rate with fresh donated eggs is about 50%, while the success rate with frozen eggs is more than 40%.
+Also, remember that using donor eggs and transferring more than one embryo to the uterus can increase the chance of having multiple pregnancies.
 40% of cases where donor eggs are used lead to multiple pregnancies.

 I Want to Get Fertility Treatment with Donor Egg in Iran; what’s Next?